Skip to Content

 “What are the Best Shoes for Drumming?”

-This question is often asked by beginners and intermediates alike on forums.
+This question is often asked by beginners and intermediates on forums.

-And the answers to these questions usually fall in one of three categories:
+And the answer to this question usually falls in one of three categories:

 1. “It doesn’t matter, whatever works for you!”